wader/fq/doc/usage.md

 <pre sh>
 $ fq -h
-fq - jq for binary
+fq - jq for files
 Tool, language and decoders for exploring binary data.
 For more information see https://github.com/wader/fq